-Produced by Sargasso Media Ltd. London

-Reproduced by Colourscan, Singapore Printed and bound in Italy by Graphicom
+Produced by Sargasso Media Ltd, London Reproduced by Colourscan, SingaporePrinted and bound by South ChinaPrinting Co.
+Ltd, China

-First American Edition, 2004 06 07 08 09 10 9 8 7 6 5 4 3 2 1
+First American Edition, 2004 10 11 12 13 10 9 8 7 6 5 4 3 2

-Published in the United States by DK Publishing, Inc., 375 Hudson Street, New York, New York 10014
+Published in the United States by DK Publishing, 375 Hudson Street, New York, New York 10014

-Reprinted with revisions 2006 Copyright 2004, 2006 © Dorling Kindersley Limited, London A Penguin Company
+Reprinted with revisions 2006, 2008, 2010

+Copyright 2004, 2010 ©

+Dorling Kindersley Limited, London

+A Penguin Company

-All rights reserved under International and Pan-American Copyright Conventions.
-No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without prior written permission of the copyright owner.
-Published in Great Britain by Dorling Kindersley Limited
+All rights reserved.
+Without limiting the rights under copyright reserved above, no part of this publication may be reproduced, stored in or introduced into a retrieval system, or transmitted, in any form, or by any means (electronic, mechanical, photocopying, recording, or otherwise), without the prior written permission of both the copyright owner and the above publisher of this book.